 For now, let’s define inquiry-based learning simply as an open-ended approach to learning guided by students through questions, research, and/or curiosity.
 Sketch-noter Sylvia Duckworth took Trevor MacKenzie’s ideas on the benefits on inquiry-based learning and put together the image above.
 We’ve linked to a few of our resources on some of the highlights below for extended learning and reflection.
-What benefits of inquiry-based learning do you see in your classroom?
-1. 2.
-3. 4.
-5. 6.
-7. 8.
-9. 10.
-Why Inquiry Learning is Worth the Trouble.
-Visualization of SLA principal Chris Lehmann's 2011 talk: guiding kids' to thinking about how they think.
+10 Tips For Launching An Inquiry-Based Classroom.

 Creating Classrooms We Need: 8 Ways Into Inquiry Learning.
 If kids can access information from sources other than school, and if school is no longer the only place where information lives, what, then happens to the role of this institution?